mwcproject/mwc-node/doc/outbound_tor_for_full_node.md

 ```# sudo apt install tor```

-On windows, you can download the tor browser (which will also install the tor socks5 proxy) from https://www.torproject.org/.
+On windows, you can download the TOR browser (which will also install the tor socks5 proxy) from https://www.torproject.org/.

 In addition to this, if your node is running on a public IP or you have port forwarding enabled, you will want to disable that so that no inbound connections are
 accepted unless you are ok with those inbound connections which will know your IP address.